 Introduction to Goldwork with Lauren Yeager

-In this class, students will learn several basic historical goldwork techniques to create a raised leaf that can be finished as a framed piece or a cutwork brooch.
+In this class, students will learn several basic goldwork techniques that feature prominently in many historical examples of goldwork embroidery for both garment making as well as for furnishings.
+Students will create a raised leaf that can be finished as a framed piece or a cutwork brooch.

 This class is best for students with some prior experience with embroidery or hand sewing.